toxyl/ossh/README.md

 If none of the above steps matched, oSSH will look for a response template matching the command and parse that.
 You can also create your own response templates using Golang templating, but it does require that you build oSSH yourself or use the [Ansible playbook](#ansible) because all templates are baked into the executable.
 You can, however, add new templates to the [commands directory](#commands-directory) of your instace and restart it.
 But, until you remove the files, these will be used, even if oSSH ships a newer version!

-#### Golang-implemented commands
+#### Built-in commands
-If there is no matching command template oSSH will check if there is a Golang-implemented command to handle the input and if so, generate the response using that command.
+If there is no matching command template oSSH will check if there is a built-in command to handle the input and if so, generate the response using that command.

 #### Nothing defined anywhere
 If there is still no match oSSH will simply return `{{ .Command }}: command not found`.

 ## Syncing
-If you run multiple instances of oSSH, you might want them to share their knowledge.
-To do so you can create credentials, store them in the config of each instance and then restart the instances.
-Once done they will regularly sync up with all nodes defined in their config.
-Assuming you have nodes running on `192.168.0.10`, `192.168.0.20` and `192.168.0.30`, the config could look like this:
+oSSH provices its own TCP sync server to you can connect multiple nodes together and have them to share their knowledge.
+Assuming you have nodes running on `192.168.0.10`, `192.168.0.20` and `192.168.0.30`, the config could look like this (remember to restart the oSSH nodes after adjusting the config):

 ### Node 1 (`192.168.0.10`)
 ```yaml